Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Introduction

 \section{Introduction}

 Advance purchases exist widely in various markets, from sports and concert tickets to holiday accommodations, consulting services, and meals.
 Within these markets, a consumer has two opportunities to make a purchase at different points in time.
 She can either choose to pre-purchase in the \emph{advance-purchase stage}, or she can decide whether to buy in the \emph{spot-market stage}, which is close to the time of consumption.
 The first stage involves deciding whether to buy early under uncertainty related to factors such as the weather, work schedules, or the consumer's state of mind.
 These uncertainties often get resolved by the time of the spot-market stage \citep{dana1998advance,shugan2000advance}.
 For instance, consider a sports fan who is uncertain about attending a game.
 First, she must decide whether to buy a ticket a month in advance, when she does not know what the weather will be like.
-If she chooses not to buy early, she can wait and learn the weather report, then make a more informed decision about whether or not to buy the ticket closer to the game day.
+If she chooses not to buy early, she can wait and learn the weather report, and then make a more informed decision about whether or not to buy the ticket closer to the game day.

 Given the dynamic nature of the advance-purchase problem, the consumer's expectation play a central role in decision-making.
-At the same time, empirical evidence supports the loss-averse behavior as a result of reference dependence \citep{heidhues2008competition,kalwani1992consumer,winer1986reference,hardie1993modeling}.
+At the same time, empirical evidence shows that loss aversion, which is inherently related to reference dependence, significantly influences consumer behavior \citep{heidhues2008competition,kalwani1992consumer,winer1986reference,hardie1993modeling}.
 Consequently, it is reasonable to consider a loss-averse consumer whose reference is shaped by her own expectations.
-This behavior pattern is formally represented by the model of \cite{kHoszegi2006model,consumptionplan} (hereafter referred to as the KR utility).
-In this context, an interesting question arises: How does a consumer's loss aversion influence her advance-purchase behavior?
+This behavior pattern is characterized within the framework of the utility model by \cite{kHoszegi2006model,KR09}, hereafter referred to as the KR utility.
+In this context, an intriguing question arises: How does a consumer’s loss aversion influence her advance-purchase behavior and, hence, the seller’s optimal pricing policy?